renerocksai/real-prog-qwerty/README.md

 ![](thumb-cluster.png)

-Note that as a consequence, my keyboard lack the following useless keys:
+Note that as a consequence, my keyboard lacks the following useless keys:
 - Windows / Mac key
 - HOME and END keys
 - PGUP / PGDOWN keys

-While I originally had mapped the ESC key onto the useless CAPS LOCK key, I noticed that reaching for the CAPS LOCK key with my pinkie is a sub-optimal solution for a key I use so frequently.
-It leads to my other fingers slightly moving to the left, following the pinkie.
-This gets even worse with the TAB key, where often my palms leave their resting position.
-So I eventually remapped CAPS LOCK to TAB, which I only tend to use in browsers or for completion in neovim (which is something I contemplate changing).
+While I originally had mapped the ESC key onto the useless CAPS LOCK key, I noticed that reaching for the CAPS LOCK key with my pinkie is a sub-optimal solution for a frequently used key.
+It leads to my other fingers slightly moving to the left, following the pinkie - slightly leaving the home row.
+It gets even worse with the TAB key, where often my palms leave their resting position.
+So I eventually remapped CAPS LOCK to TAB, which I only use in browsers or for completion in neovim (which is something I contemplate changing) or the shell.

 ESC, then SHIFT is a combination I use very frequently, as a neovim user.
 ESC gets me back to normal mode and SHIFT is used to press the colon key to enter command mode.
 While I could get into the habit of pressing CTRL+C instead of ESC, I mapped the escape key onto the thumb cluster.
 Above it, I also mapped the SHIFT key.
 So to enter vim commands, my left thumb doesn't need to travel a lot.

 With above re-mappings, I find myself staying on the home row literally all the time which is a difference that feels like super-powers.
 It is a game changer.
 I am glad I stopped using CAPS LOCK for ESC stuffs.

 Keys I don't really use, are CTRL, ALT, SHIFT, and ESC on the right thumb cluster.
 They are mapped the way they are for symmetry reasons for the odd case I need them.
-Transfering symmetrical movements from one hand to the other seems to work well for me - it's not like learning a complete key mapping.
+Transfering symmetrical movements from one hand to the other seems to work well for me - it's not like learning a completely new key mapping.
 It is as if my right thumb asks, "What would left thumb do?"

-Since I don't use the right thumb cluster that much, I might one day re-introduce one of the gone keys if a pressing need for that arises.
+Since I don't use the right thumb cluster that much, I might one day re-introduce one of the gone keys if a pressing need arises.

 ### Navigating without the mouse - ever